MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-02.md

 > [!TIP]
 > You can also deploy to the [HoloLens Emulator](using-the-hololens-emulator.md) or create an [App Package](https://docs.microsoft.com/windows/uwp/packaging/packaging-uwp-apps) for sideloading.

-Using Start Without Debugging causes the app to start automatically on your device without the Visual Studio debugger attached.
+Using Start Without Debugging automatically starts the app on your device without the Visual Studio debugger attached.

-To deploy to your device without having the app start automatically, you can select Build > Deploy Solution.
+Select **Build > Deploy Solution** to deploy to your device without having the app start automatically.

 > [!NOTE]
-> In the app, you may notice the Diagnostics profiler, you can toggle its visibility using the speech command **Toggle Diagnostics**.
-It is recommended to keep the profiler visible most of the time during development to understand when changes to the app may have impacted performance.
+>You may notice the Diagnostics profiler in the app, which you can toggle on or off by using the speech command **Toggle Diagnostics**.
+It's recommended that you keep the profiler visible most of the time during development to understand when changes to the app may impact performance.
 For example, HoloLens apps should [continuously run at 60 FPS](understanding-performance-for-mixed-reality.md).

 ## Congratulations

-You have now deployed your first HoloLens app.
-As you walk around, you should see a spatial mapping mesh covering the surfaces that have been perceived by the HoloLens.
+You've now deployed your first HoloLens app.
+As you walk around, you should see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on app performance.
-These are just a few foundational pieces included out of the box with the MRTK.
-In the upcoming tutorials, you will add content to your scene to explore the capabilities of HoloLens and the MRTK.
+These features are just a few foundational pieces included with MRTK.
+In the upcoming tutorials, you'll add content to your scene to explore the capabilities of HoloLens and the MRTK.

 [Next Tutorial: 3.
 Configuring the MRTK profiles](mr-learning-base-03.md)